claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ### How is it possible that there is no recurring hosting fee?

 Your portfolio website will be hosted for free on Github Pages [TODO: Add link].
 Please make sure you read Github Pages guidelines (for example, you shouldn't be directly selling products or )

+### What if I need a custom component that does not currently exist?

+You can purchase additional components any time.
+For each additional component, I will provide a quote beforehand.
+But the beauty of it is that if I create a component for one client, I can make it available to ALL clients.
+New components will be added over time and the documentation page will be updated to demonstrate how to use the component.